Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Computer Dissection .md

 When putting the box away, it's easiest to put the DVD drive and floppy drive together (held by elastic band), and separate the other parts into the relevant bags.

 ### Data Storage
 This is a crucial part of what we do on a computer, what sort of factors might be important?
 Size controls how much you can store.
 It might also be important to think about price and data access and transfer times.
-Flash memory and solid state drives are really quick but very expensive.
+Flash memory and solid state drives are really quick but expensive.
 Data is stored as 0s and 1s and each digit is called a bit.
 These are stored in various ways.
 Another thing to think about is 'volatility', meaning if the things in memory are preserved when the device is powered off.
 Also the method of accessing it the data should be considered, the main ways are 'serial' or 'random'.

 Hard Drive (HDD)- data stored on disks by magnetic means.
 Imagine an iron nail, normally it's not magnetic however rub it with a magnet and it becomes magnetic.
 Rub it again and we can demagnetise it.
 This stores the data by saying magnetised means 1 and not means 0.
 The arm swings across the platter and has a tiny magnet to read and write.
 Many modern drives have multiple platters inside and multiple heads, they're also normally double sided.
 Data is placed on tracks (concentric circles) broken up into sectors.
 Part of the drive is reserved for a sector map (Windows File Allocation Table - FAT) to allow the data to be found.
 Things that can go wrong include a 'head crash' where the read write head gets knocked into the platter and 'thrashing' where the platter spins back and forth to allow the computer to access files at different locations on the same platter.
 These give random access.

 Flash memory (Solid State) - Used in USB sticks and new solid state drives.
 They have no moving parts (hence the solid state) so it's ideal for memory sticks.
 It uses transistors to alter the flow through a gate (very complicated, high charge causes electrons to be fired inducing charges...).
 It's much smaller and lighter as it doesn't need a moving arm or motor, it's also much faster access and is random like HDD, however is much more expensive.
+It also has a limited number of write cycles to each memory cell.

 Magnetic Tape - This is a much older method of storage which works by storing data on a magnetisable tape.
 It's very cheap and is still used in medium-large data centres.
 The main advantage of tape storage is it's very easy to swap tape cartridges into a reader than move HDDs and cheaper than installing connections for all these drives.